 - Don't re-use it.
 If you want to brush marinade onto the steak while cooking, make up a new batch.
 In order to avoid possible bacterial contamination, don't re-use the marinade that the steak was in.

-If you’ve tried this steak marinade recipe, don’t forget to rate the recipe and leave me a comment below.
-I love to hear from people who've made my recipes!
+If you’ve tried the best steak marinade recipe, don’t forget to rate the recipe and leave me a comment below.
+I love to hear from people who’ve made my recipes!

 Ingredients